Nicolas-Jean Rouppe

+Life and career

-Nicolas-Jean Rouppe was born in Rotterdam, and became a sub-deacon of the order of the Carmelites, but he broke radically with his faith in 1792, the day after Battle of Jemappes between the French revolutionary and Austrian armies on 6 November 1792.
-That year, he also provoked a riot by destroying the cross in the town hall of Leuven.
-Under the French occupation he became commissioner of the Dyle department.
-On 21 July 1803 he received Napoleon at the Castle of Laeken (Laeken).
+Nicolas-Jean Rouppe was born in Rotterdam, and became a sub-deacon of the order of the Carmelites, but he broke radically with his faith in 1792, the day after Battle of Jemappes between the French Revolutionary and Austrian armies on 6 November 1792.
+That year, he also provoked a riot by destroying the cross in Leuven's Town Hall.
+Under the French regime, he became commissioner of the department of the Dyle.
+On 21 July 1803, he received Napoleon at the Palace of Laeken.

-After the Belgian revolution in 1830, he was a member of the national congress, later he became a member of the Belgian Chamber of Representatives.
-From 1830 up to 1838 he was burgomaster of Brussels.
-As the burgomaster of Brussels he receives the new king Leopold I of Belgium also at the Castle of Laeken on 21 July 1831, the day when Leopold swore allegiance to the Belgian constitution.
-Together with Pierre-Théodore Verhaegen, Nicolas-Jean Rouppe is also one of the initiators of the Université Libre de Bruxelles (ULB).
+After the Belgian Revolution in 1830, he was a member of the National Congress.
+Later, he became a member of the Belgian Chamber of Representatives.
+From 1830 up to 1838, he was burgomaster of Brussels.
+As burgomaster, he also received the new king Leopold I of Belgium at the Palace of Laeken on 21 July 1831, the day Leopold swore allegiance to the Constitution of Belgium.
+Together with Pierre-Théodore Verhaegen, Nicolas-Jean Rouppe is also one of the initiators of the Free University of Brussels.

-Rouppe died in Brussels, and is buried in the Laeken Cemetery.
-A square in Brussels, the Place Rouppe/Rouppeplein, is named after him.
+Rouppe died in Brussels, and is buried in Laeken Cemetery.
+A square in central Brussels, the Place Rouppe/Rouppeplein, is named after him.